 Korean nail art has been blowing up our Instagram and Pinterest feeds—and it's impossible to look away.
 From the shattered-glass nail phenomenon that exploded in 2016 to the latest iterations (which we'll get to in a bit), South Korea has been serving up the most mesmerizing manicures we've ever seen.
 Last year we witnessed a captivating collection of nail aesthetics, from the aforementioned broken-glass technique to stone nails to bracelet nails to Aurora nails.

-Just like any trend, what's hot in the world of nail art also comes and goes with the seasons, so we turned to the experts to ask what we can expect to see in the world of Korean nail art in 2017.
+Just like any trend, what's hot in the world of nail art also comes and goes with the seasons, so we turned to the experts to ask what we can expect to see in the world of Korean nail art.
 We tapped Korean beauty experts Sarah Lee of Glow Recipe and Peach and Lily's Alicia Yoon, who told us which popular styles will have staying power going into the New Year and what new directions to expect.
 Both cited the influence of South Korea's premier nail artist Eunkyung Park, owner of Seoul's Unistella Salon and the mastermind behind many of these otherworldly creations.
 We rounded up Park's most mesmerizing creations to illustrate Lee's and Yoon's trend predictions.

 Get ready to obsess.